 11.2.2 The report of a study group's first meeting in the study period shall include a list of the chairmen and vice-chairmen of working parties and/or rapporteur's groups, if any, and of any other groups that may have been created, and of the rapporteur and vice-rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.

+11.3 White Paper

+11.3.1 White Paper aims to be an authoritative report or guide that informs readers concisely about a complex issue and presents the matter.
+It is meant to help Membership understand an issue, solve a problem, or make a decision.

+11.3.2 White Paper is prepared by the Secretariat in consultation with Study Group Chairs, Vice-Charis and Ropporteurs.

-11.3 Progress reports
+11.4 Progress reports

-11.3.1 The following list of items is suggested for inclusion in progress reports:
+11.4.1 The following list of items is suggested for inclusion in progress reports: